pomf/pomf/README.md

 ## Getting help

-The Pantsu.cat community gathers on IRC.
+The Pomf community gathers on IRC.
 You can also email the maintainer for help.

-- IRC: `#pantsucat` on Partyvan (`irc.partyvan.eu`)
+- IRC: `#pomfret` on Rizon (`irc.rizon.net`)
 - Email: <hostmaster@pantsu.cat>

 ## Contributing